michael-e-kebede/linkedin-message-sender/README.md

   **pip install -r requirements.txt**

 ## Usage
-1. Update the credentials.txt file with your LinkedIn email and password.
+1. Update the cred.txt file with your LinkedIn email and password.
 2. Run the script with the following command

   **python main.py**